asrod/WeatherHAHA/README.md

 WeatherHAHA
 ===========

-You can consult weather information of main cities in China.
+You can get weather information of main cities in China.
 Import our program with eclipse.